leopard-ai/betty/examples/learning_by_ignoring/README.md

 ```

 ## Results
-We present the long-tailed CIFAR-10 image classification in the below table.
+We present the result of Learning by Ignoring on the OfficeHome datset.

 |            | Cl-Ar  | Ar-Pr  | Pr-Rw  | Rw-Cl  |
 |------------|--------|--------|--------|--------|